Regional Workforce Plan 2023

 In this section

-On behalf of our Te Tai o Poutini Regional Skills Leadership Group (RSLG) we are very pleased to present the refreshed Te Tai o Poutini West Coast Regional Workforce Plan 2023.
+As co-chairs of the Wellington Regional Skills Leadership Group (RSLG) we are pleased to release this Regional Workforce Plan (RWP) 2023.

 Our RWP 2022 remains relevant and well targeted and continues to be valid as a longer-term strategy plan.
 The plan is sufficiently agile to shift with changing pressures and conditions.